Previous: Custom Line-Up, Up: Customizing Indentation [Index]

 line.
 See Custom Braces.).
 Note that you should not change

-or point or mark inside a
+c-syntactic-context or point or mark inside a

-function; thus you’ll probably want to
+c-special-indent-hook function; thus you’ll probably want to

-wrap your function in a save-excursion
+wrap your function in a save-excursion50.

-in style definitions is handled
+Setting c-special-indent-hook in style definitions is handled

 slightly differently from other variables—A style can only add